Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Staged Co-Deployment of Multi-Subsystem Systems

+Note that this paper assumes the source of uncertainty in each subsystem is independent, but the flexible decisions responding to each subsystem's source of uncertainty can impact the decisions in other subsystems due to the inter-subsystem dependency.
+One way to interpret this assumption is that we break the uncertainty in each subsystem down to an independent component (e.g., uncertain electricity demand) and a coupled component (e.g., additional electricity demand caused by the increased water infrastructure capacity responding to uncertain water demand), the latter of which is modeled as a coupling between subsystems.
+This is in contrast to other methods that directly leverage the dependency between the uncertainties, such as variance reduction in Monte Carlo methods \cite{homem2014monte,homem2014stochastic}.

-While this formulation can be extended to more subsystems and more sources of uncertainty, it is evident that the number of scenarios that need to be considered will increase exponentially.
-In this fully flexible design formulation, we would need to consider all combinations of uncertainty scenarios for all subsystems to optimize the flexible decisions, which can become computationally prohibitive.
+While this fully flexible design formulation can be extended to more subsystems and more sources of uncertainty, it is evident that the number of scenarios that need to be considered will increase exponentially.
+In this formulation, we would need to consider all combinations of uncertainty scenarios for all subsystems to optimize the flexible decisions, which can become computationally prohibitive.
 This poor scalability can be a significant challenge for large-scale complex systems design and deployment when there are multiple sources of uncertainty.
-In this paper, we address this challenge by developing a more efficient \textit{local} scenario discretization method to localize the impact of the uncertainties, as detailed in the next section, and therefore improve the computational efficiency.
+In this paper, we address this challenge by developing a more efficient \textit{local} scenario discretization method, as detailed in the next section, and improve the computational efficiency.